 Most computers only need the BIOS to boot, but others use it for normal functions as well.
 These systems are mostly outdated or certain command line interfaces.
 Shadow RAM contains a version of BIOS and the access speed is faster, so it often speeds up processes that require BIOS.

-See also What is a surface test?
+See also What is Google Chrome?

 Some systems rely on shadow RAM and the user cannot change how the computer uses that RAM, but other computers use it as a convenience rather than a necessity.
 Newer systems typically allow users to disable and enable RAM at any time.
 It’s usually best to keep it enabled unless users are doing intensive work.